blazzingrocky/DocuVault-Secure-Desktop-File-Manager/README.md

 4. Access encrypted files with password verification

-# Cloud Setup
+### Cloud Setup
-Go to Settings → Cloud Setup
+1.Go to Settings → Cloud Setup

-Enter your Nextcloud server URL and credentials
+2.Enter your Nextcloud server URL and credentials

-Use the cloud buttons to synchronize and manage remote files
+3. Use the cloud buttons to synchronize and manage remote files

 Search cloud storage directly from the main interface

-# Project Structure
+## Project Structure
 main.py: Application entry point

 login.py: User authentication system